FAM3000F The Media in South Africa

 Third-year, first-semester course, two lectures, and one double-period or two single-period seminars per week

-The course is open to third-year Film and Media Production programme students in good standing or to students majoring in Media and Writing who have completed FAM2000F and FAM2003S or at the dicretion of the Head of Department.
+The course is open to third-year Film and Media Production programme students in good standing or to students majoring in Media and Writing who have completed FAM2000F and FAM2003S or at the discretion of the Head of Department.

 Lectures: 2nd period, Monday and Wednesday.
+Weekly tutorials.